How to Install CUDA Toolkit on Ubuntu 24.04, 22.04 or 20.04

 sudo apt upgrade

-Exploring CUDA Libraries with NVIDIA CUDA on Ubuntu
+Exploring CUDA Libraries with NVIDIA CUDA

-CUDA offers several libraries that provide high-level functionalities for common computational tasks like linear algebra, Fourier transform, and more.
+CUDA offers several libraries that provide high-level functionalities for everyday computational tasks like linear algebra, Fourier transform, and more.
 Libraries such as cuBLAS, cuFFT, and cuDNN are highly optimized, saving time and effort.
 The CUDA Toolkit documentation contains more details about these libraries.

 Debugging and Profiling CUDA Programs Ubuntu